-We all have the best of intentions in the beginning of summer.
+We all have the best intentions at the beginning of summer.
 We plan on spending the season growing a beautiful lush garden.
 As the summer drags on, avoiding the heat becomes the top priority.
 From the neglect, your garden suffers.
-The plants may not be thriving, there may be bug infestations, or root rot.
+The plants may not be thriving, there may be bug infestations or root rot.
 Inevitably, if there are enough issues, you give up altogether and call it a summer.

 What you may not realize is there are laws that you must follow to ensure your plants have the best environment to thrive in.
 These gardening laws are essential in giving your plants a fighting chance at giving you a big harvest.